pavanrang/groq-crew-hiring-emails/README.md

 - **CSV-based Lead Data**: The script reads lead information from a CSV file and generates personalized email tasks for each lead, streamlining the data management process.

 - **Email Sending**: The `mail.py` module handles the process of sending the personalized emails using a Gmail SMTP server, ensuring the delivery of the personalized outreach messages.

-## GROQ and LPU

-GROQ is a language model that utilizes a unique architecture called "Local Primitive Units" (LPUs).
-LPUs are small, specialized neural network modules that can be efficiently combined to achieve powerful language understanding and generation capabilities.
-This modular design allows GROQ to be highly performant and resource-efficient, making it an excellent choice for applications like this email personalization system.

-The use of GROQ in this project, combined with the CrewAI orchestration, enables a scalable and high-throughput approach to generating personalized emails for a large number of potential leads.
-This can be particularly beneficial in the highly competitive job market, where personalized outreach can make a significant difference in securing interviews and opportunities.

 ## Project Structure